Last updated 10th June, 2025

 The average size of a UK bathroom is between 4 ½ sqm-5 ½ sqm but for tiling purposes you will need to calculate the wall area which will vary depending on style and layout.

-Some bathrooms are fully tiled, floor to ceiling and some will have a tiled shower or just tiles behind the sink.
+Some bathrooms are fully tiled, floor to ceiling and some will only have tiles behind the shower and/or sink.
 You will also need to allow an extra 10% of tiles for breakages and cutting.

 Below are some estimated costs of hiring a tiling specialist to supply & fit internal wall tiles: